tozd/docker-nginx-proxy/README.md

 docker run --name example --hostname example ...
 ```

-Because of caching it can take up to 5 seconds for Nginx to start resolving a virtual host to a new
+By default, because of caching it can take up to 5 seconds for Nginx to start resolving a virtual host to a new
 container IP address after a change.
-If that is unacceptable, use automatic configuration.